dacharyc/spike-procedural-testing/technical-specification.md

 **Probability**: High (planned)
 **Impact**: Requires parser refactoring

-**Description**: MongoDB plans to migrate from RST to MDX in 6-12 months.
+**Description**: MongoDB plans to migrate from RST to MDX in the future.

 **Mitigation**:
 - **Interface-driven design** (Option 5 key benefit)
-- Parser abstraction from day one
+- Parser abstraction from the start
 - Test parser interface with mock implementations
 - Plan for dual-parser support period